devantler/ksail/README.md

 - **100% Test Coverage:** KSail is currently at ~80% test coverage, and I am working on getting it to 100%, to ensure that all intended use cases are thoroughly tested.
 - **Better Error Handling:** KSail currently has some issues with error handling, and I am working on improving this, so that it fails gracefully with informative error messages.
+- **Extra Args**: I intend to add support for passing extra arguments to the different commands, so users can choose to pass extra arguments to the underlying binaries if they so desire.
+If one command targets multiple binaries, e.g. `ksail up`, I intend to add support for passing extra arguments to the different binaries, e.g. `ksail up --flux-args="--some-arg" --k3d-args="--some-other-arg"`.
 - **Improved Init Command:** I intend to build a small template engine into KSail, so it is easier to extend and customize the generated files.
 - **Kind Support:** KSail will be able to create and manage GitOps-enabled Kubernetes clusters in Kind.